 As a Catholic mom, I want my kids to know their faith.
 I want them to enjoy being Catholic and to celebrate our Church traditions.
 So I was very excited to hear about Wanderlight: A Pilgrim’s Journey.
 This is an immersive Catholic video game to help kids learn and deepen the practice of our faith.
-My daughters were happy to try out the demo with me (and can’t wait for the release of the full game!).
+My daughters were happy to “help” me review this game.

 This post contains affiliate links; as an Amazon associate, I earn from qualifying purchases.

 In this Catholic video game, children become a pilgrim on a quest.
 Throughout the game, they meet various characters, including saints, priests and nuns, laypeople, animals, and more.
 These characters help them complete their quests and learn more about their faith.

 The game invites players to explore the four pillars of the Catholic Faith in an engaging and beautiful virtual world and venture out in their role as “the Pilgrim”—a faith-filled seeker on a quest to discover and experience core teachings of the faith while practicing how to “walk in the light” and live as a faithful disciple of Jesus Christ.

 Quests in Wanderlight vary from helping to find lost puppies to gathering items for a couple’s wedding day.
 Along the way, they learn about the sacraments, the saints, Church teachings, Biblical figures, and more.
 I liked the way this game reinforces concepts we’re talking about at home, at church, and in our homeschool.
 For example, the girls were excited to meet St. Francis in the demo game, as we have several audiobooks and movies about him.